 Research Highlights Include:

-● 91% of all accounts were manually accessed by threat actors within the first week
+- 91% of all accounts were manually accessed by threat actors within the first week

-● Half of compromised accounts were accessed within the first 12 hours
+- Half of compromised accounts were accessed within the first 12 hours

-● 23% of phishing sites used automated account validation techniques
+- 23% of phishing sites used automated account validation techniques

-● Threat actors were located in 44 countries worldwide, with 47% in Nigeria
+- Threat actors were located in 44 countries worldwide, with 47% in Nigeria

 According to Agari, once attackers gained access to the compromised accounts, it became apparent that they wanted to identify high-value targets who have access to a company’s financial information or payment system so that they could send vendor email compromise scams more effectively.

-“Business email compromise or BEC remains the most prevalent threat in email security, and when cybercriminals gain access to legitimate email accounts, the problem is magnified,”
+“Business email compromise or BEC remains the most prevalent threat in email security, and when cybercriminals gain access to legitimate email accounts, the problem is magnified,” said Patrick Peterson, Founder of Agari & Executive Strategy Director, HelpSystems.

-“This research provides key insights into how cybercriminals use these accounts, and underscores the importance of securing your email environment against credential phishing attacks from the beginning.”Patrick Peterson, Founder of Agari & Executive Strategy Director, HelpSystems.
+“This research provides key insights into how cybercriminals use these accounts, and underscores the importance of securing your email environment against credential phishing attacks from the beginning.”

 Based on the content of these documents, it is likely that they were intended to be used as part of a BEC attack, presumably one impersonating the real estate investment trust and targeting the senior living community operator, trying to trick them into paying more than $200,000 in outstanding rent.

 In another example, cybercriminals targeted employees at real estate or title companies in the U.S. with an email that appeared to come from a U.S.-based financial services company that offers title insurance for real estate transactions.

-We do not share your information and you can unsubscribe anytime.
+We do not sell your information.
+You can unsubscribe at any time.